-SoundworkS Productions DJ Services began its 13'th year of operation on January 2, 2017 & now we're over half way toward Year 14 !
+SoundworkS Productions DJ Services began its 14'th year of operations on January 2, 2018 !

-A special thanks to each of you who made those 13 years very special.
+A special thanks to each of you who made all our events very special.

 A special shout-out to all the Brides & Grooms who entrusted us to help you plan your music & even share some of your spotlight.